 Frequently Asked Questions

-Carry more water than you think you’ll need, verify sources with rangers, start riding before sunrise, use electrolytes, bring a reliable GPS plus paper maps, and practice basic repairs (flats, chain, derailleur tweaks).
-Flexibility—reroutes and realistic mileage—matters as much as fitness.
+Carry more water than you think you’ll need, verify sources with rangers, start riding before sunrise, use electrolytes, bring a reliable GPS plus paper maps, and practice basic repairs.
+Flexibility matters—reroutes and realistic mileage help more than bravado.

 Train for 3–6 months, focusing on endurance rides (20–50 miles) 3–4 times weekly.
 Include gravel or dirt paths to mimic desert terrain and practice carrying gear.